 fileadminfor TYPO3 or

-sites/default/filesfor Drupal), you can exclude specific directories from getting synced and use regular docker mount for them instead.
-See below for Advanced Mutagen configuration options.
-As of v1.19, this is handled automatically and these files are not mutagen-synced.
+sites/default/filesfor Drupal), you can exclude specific directories from getting synced and use a regular Docker mount for them instead.
+As of v1.19, this is handled automatically and these files are not Mutagen-synced.

-- If your project is likely to change the same file on both the host and inside the container, you may be at risk for conflicts.
+As we pointed out above, any project likely to change the same file on the host and inside the container may encounter conflicts.

-- Massive changes to either the host or the container are the most likely to introduce issues.
+Massive file changes on the host or in the container are the most likely to introduce issues.
 This integration has been tested extensively with major changes introduced by

 yarn install, or a script that deletes huge sections of the synced data are related behaviors that should raise caution.
-If you
+Again, use

-ddev mutagen sync: You can cause an explicit sync with
+ddev stopautomatically force a Mutagen sync.
+You can cause an explicit sync with

 ddev mutagen syncand see syncing status with